hcilab-um/GitAndGitHub/Guideline.md

 * Do not include files generated at runtime (e.g. binraries, log files, etc.) in repo.
 Use .gitignore file for the same
 * Use commandline method to use Git and GitHub instead of GUI.
 * Avoid modifying files directly on GitHub
-* Keep version control versino of all source developed on GitHub for security, instead of keepign it only on local PC
+* Keep version control version of all source developed on GitHub for security, instead of keeping it only on local PC
 * Make use of Markdown in comments on GitHub
 * Readme.md markdown file is necessary in the root folder of the project as GitHub renders the Readme.md file when a user visits the directory showing its contents.
 * Use SSH for cloning instead of https if promted for password at every push/pull